-As chief financial officer at the Trust, Dawn oversees all financial, reporting, and regulatory affairs of the Trust, as well as leasing activities for commercial and residential properties;
+As chief financial officer, Dawn oversees all financial, reporting, and regulatory affairs of the Trust.

-she has broad investment portfolio responsibilities including asset allocation, manager selection, spending policy, and various Trust financial policy issues.
+She has broad investment portfolio responsibilities including asset allocation, manager selection, spending policy, and various Trust financial policy issues.
+In addition, she has oversight of the Trust’s information technology, communications, human resources, and organizational development divisions.

 Decades before joining the Trust in 2005, Dawn spent her childhood on a ranch along Oahu’s Waianae Coast, raising horses, cows, pigs and chickens.
 When not buried in a book, she rode horses (even won a buckle at the local keiki rodeo), adopted stray animals (including a horse), and got into cowpie fights with her three siblings.
 She also spent countless days at the beach with her large extended family.